AriaTheCurseling/obsidian/MOBA/Characters/Tinkerer-Cyborg.md

 ##### W - Construct/Canibalize/Detach
 can build one of each at a time.

-Detach Gun
-> Removes your gun, placing it onto the ground as a turret.
->
-> While the turret survives, you cannot auto attack.
-> instead your auto attack commands control the turret.
-> Picks up

-turret - removes your auto attack, attacks for you ?pylon - small hitbox totem that slows projectiles and dashes briefly on hit mine - removes your movement, the mine follows movement commands
-##### E -
+Weapon - Place down a turret, replacing your auto attack Vision - Place down a ward, replacing your vision Movement - Place down a mine, replacing your movement

 ---